SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - These discard goals such as aiswaryam (worldly pleasures), kaivalyam (self-enjoyment) which are elaborated in sruthi and smruthi, so they should be discarded.
 Since aiswaryam and kaivalyam have the defects of being temporary and insignificant respectively, they can be discarded.
 So, these prabandhams should be pursued.

 nammAzhwAr being fully knowledgable about bhagavAn, why does he feel separation from bhagavAn and sorrow from such separation?
 It is because, nammAzhwAr enjoys each auspicious quality of bhagavAn which leads to detachment from material pleasures and will further engage nammAzhwAr in bhagavAn’s qualities.
-But since he would not be able to fully enjoy bhagavAn due to being present in this material world still, he feels great sorrow.
+But since he would not be able to fully enjoy bhagavAn due to still being present in this material world, he feels great sorrow.
 For great devotees of bhagavAn who always engage their mind in bhagavath vishayam, even other materialistic persons/aspects may seem like suffering from separation from emperumAn.
-They would even feel sorry for others considering they also are suffering in separation from emperumAn.
+They would even feel sorry for others considering that they also are suffering in separation from emperumAn.
 Thus, nammAzhwAr goes through joy (when thinking about emperumAn‘s qualities) and sorrow (when thinking about presence in this material world) repeatedly.

-Firstly, in thiruviruththam, AzhwAr prays to bhagavAn to mercifully eradicate the existence in this material world (and to uplift him to the spiritual world).
+Firstly, in thiruviruththam, AzhwAr prays to bhagavAn to mercifully sever the existence in this material world (and to uplift him to the spiritual world).
 Then, in thiruvAsiriyam, he becomes blissful experiencing bhagavAn who is enjoyed by the ones who are relieved from this samsAram.
 In periya thiruvanthAdhi, having developed great devotion, he sustains himself by speaking/meditating on him.
-In thiruvAimozhi, AzhwAr speaks about bhagavAn who is fully qualified to be glorified by AzhwAr‘s devotion, who is seated on a divine throne in srIvaikuNtam with a divine form, divine ornaments, divine weapons, divine consorts, etc., being served by the divine souls, out of his compassion, descends as vibhava avathArams (incarnations) to uplift jIvAthmAs and seeing that it is not sufficient to help them, he further descends as archAvathArams where everyone can approach him, develop their devotion, serve him and be uplifted. nammAzhwAr also understands and speaks about how emperumAn compassionately reveals himself, how emperumAn mercifully eradicates AzhwAr‘s worldly connection (without any effort from AzhwAr) and finally brings him to paramapadham as well.
+In thiruvAimozhi, AzhwAr speaks about bhagavAn who is fully qualified to be glorified by AzhwAr‘s devotion, who is seated on a divine throne in srIvaikuNtam with a divine form, divine ornaments, divine weapons, divine consorts etc., being served by the divine souls, who, out of his compassion, descends as vibhava avathArams (incarnations) to uplift jIvAthmAs and seeing that it is not sufficient to help them, he further descends as archAvathArams where everyone can approach him, develop their devotion, serve him and be uplifted. nammAzhwAr also understands and speaks about how emperumAn compassionately reveals himself, how emperumAn mercifully severs AzhwAr‘s worldly connection (without any effort from AzhwAr) and finally brings him to paramapadham as well.
 Further explanations will follow in each pAsuram, padhigam, etc.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In this thiruvAimozhi, the principles of elders that emphasis on srIman nArAyaNan who is the divine husband of srI mahAlakshmi, will himself be the means for jIvAthmAs in removing the hurdles that stops them from achieving him and will also himself bestow the ultimate goal of blissful kainkaryam in paramapadham.
+In this thiruvAimozhi, the principles of elders that emphasis on srIman nArAyaNan who is the divine husband of srI mahAlakshmi, will himself be the means for jIvAthmAs in removing the hurdles which stop them from achieving him and will also himself bestow the ultimate goal of blissful kainkaryam in paramapadham.
 This prabandham fully explains the artha panchakam – five essential principles of paramAthma svarUpam (God), jIvAthma svarUpam (soul), upAya svarUpam (means), upEya svarUpam (goal) and virOdhi svarUpam (hurdles).

 In this, the first 2 centums speak about bhagavAn/paramAthmA.
 The 3rd and 4th centums speak about the jIvAthmA.
 The 5th and 6th centums speak about saraNAgathi – total surrender.
 The 7th and 8th centums speak about the hurdles.
 And finally, the last 2 centums speak about the attainment of ultimate goal.